ZeratuuLL/Natural-Language-Processing/Stanford_CS224n/Assignment2_word2vec/Readme.md

   + **word2vec.py** consisits the calculation of gradients, with simple sanity check
   + **sgd.py** only requires one line of code to complete SGD optimization method, with simple sanity check
   + **saved_state_40000.pickle** is the final trained weights
+  + **utils** contains some provided functions as well as my downloaded text data.
+So it's not necessary to download the datasets again.